path4Source/Four_Directional_Shuttle/README.md

-Here's a README template for your dataset on GitHub:

 Dataset for Four-Directional Shuttle System Tasks Description
-This dataset is designed for the evaluation of scheduling algorithms in a four-directional shuttle storage system, specifically using an improved genetic algorithm.
+This dataset is for the evaluation of scheduling algorithms in a four-directional shuttle storage system, specifically using an improved genetic algorithm.
 It includes tasks for a simulated environment where shuttle systems operate on a 21-row by 21-column grid, handling both inbound and outbound tasks.
 The dataset is split into two scenarios: one with a smaller scale of 40 tasks and another with a larger scale of 100 tasks.

 File Contents
 Small Tasks Inbound: Contains 20 inbound tasks for the small-scale scenario.